 Our reporting currency is the U.S. dollar and our operations in China use the local currency as their functional currencies.
 Substantially all of our revenue and expenses are in Chinese Renminbi.
 We are subject to the effects of exchange rate fluctuations with respect to any of these currencies.
 For example, the value of the Renminbi depends to a large extent on Chinese government policies and China's domestic and international economic and political developments, as well as supply and demand in the local market.
-Since 1994, the official exchange rate for the conversion of Renminbi to the U.S. dollar had generally been stable and the Renminbi had appreciated slightly against the U.S. dollar.
-However, on July 21, 2005, the Chinese government changed its policy of pegging the value of Chinese Renminbi to the U.S. dollar.
+On July 21, 2005, the Chinese government changed its policy of pegging the value of Chinese Renminbi to the U.S. dollar.
 Under the new policy, Chinese Renminbi may fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-As a result of this policy change, Chinese Renminbi continually appreciated approximately 0.2% in 2009, 3.3% in 2010, 3.7% in 2011, 0.8% in 2012 and 3.2% in 2013.
 It is possible that the Chinese government could adopt a more flexible currency policy, which could result in more significant fluctuation of Chinese Renminbi against the U.S. dollar.
 We can offer no assurance that Chinese Renminbi will be stable against the U.S. dollar or any other foreign currency.